-The town of Karakol on the eastern shore of Lake Issyk Kul is the most popular base for trekking in Kyrgyzstan.
+The town of Karakol on the eastern shore of Lake Issyk Kul is the most popular base for trekking in Kyrgyzstan, as we discuss at trekking around Karakol.
 However, most visitors, if they do an overnight or multi-day trek, choose to do the very popular Karakol Valley – Ala-Kol – Altyn Arashan trek.

 This is definitely a great trek, particularly the middle section.
 However, it is not the only trek in this area.
 An excellent alternative (or a second trek to do after recovering) is the trek to the base of Peak Karakol (Peak Karakol is not a trekking peak; climbing all the way to the top is only for experienced climbers).

 You can combine this with the Kyzyl-Suu trek to add 1 or 2 more days to your itinerary.

 Should you go?
 A tough but flexible trek

 I think this trek offers a lot of flexibility, depending on how long you want to stay in a certain area.
 You can make your own itinerary.
 I met people who did not even bring their own tent and bags.
 They stayed at the Karakol Base Camp where tents and bags and dinner were provided (but I’m not sure of the price).
 They then did the 4-5 hours up to Peak Karakol and back down to the base camp in a single day.

 I did the trek twice, 10 days apart, and it is really quite easy to navigate – but it is not easy to hike.
 If you already know everything about the area, then go straight to Wikiloc to download the GPS track that I created, complete with waypoints and descriptions (I labelled bridges and other important points).